 Water Quality Analyses over the years show that water quality in the area is good.
 Water quality is monitored on a daily basis by the Council's staff, in accordance with the HSE requirements to ensure that water quality remains high.
-The lime content of the water is suitable for consumption, and whilst it solidifies when heated, cannot be readily removed from the water supply.

 A Water Conservation Project is underway across the county at present.
 The first stage of this project divided the water supply schemes into different zones and installed meters.
 The second stage is active leakage control, which includes detecting and repairing leaks.
+A county-wide mains rehabilitation & replacement programme is proposed to be carried out as phase 3 of the project, thereby further reducing 'unaccounted for water'.